Australia - Oceania

 Transport

-Airport: The SkyBus is the cleanest default for most first-time stays because it removes the airport decision and drops you into the city transfer spine.
+Airport: The SkyBus is the cleanest default for most first-time stays because it removes the airport choice and drops you into the city transfer spine.
 A taxi or ride-hailing becomes reasonable mainly for very early, very late, or luggage-heavy arrivals.

 Local: Use Melbourne like a tram-and-walk city.
 Walk the center, use trams for inner-neighborhood jumps, and only lean on trains when the day reaches farther districts or beaches.